 Reyes’ approach to his position frequently has him rubbing elbows with filmmakers, athletes and other entertainment industry leaders — often in the realm of human trafficking and opioid awareness.

-According to his calendar invites, in 2019 he was in Chicago filming “Addiction Unplugged,” a 10-episode docuseries that “humanizes mental health” and addiction.
+According to his calendar invites, in 2019, he was in Chicago filming “Addiction Unplugged,” a 10-episode docuseries that “humanizes mental health” and addiction.
 Reyes is the show’s host and narrator, according to the now-defunct show website and Reyes’ personal website.
 He later had a series of calls with Stu Goffman, the executive producer, and several television interviews promoting the program.

 In March of that year, an item on Reyes’ calendar is logged as, “Filming w Sam Brower for new Movie.”
 Brower is a producer on the show “Keep Sweet: Pray and Obey,” the 2022 docuseries about Warren Jeffs, a leader of the Fundamentalist Church of Jesus Christ of Latter-Day Saints — a polygamous offshoot of the mainstream Utah-based faith.
-Reyes didn’t appear in the film, according to the website IMDB, but Crooks said he was invited because attorneys in the office had previously prosecuted Jeffs.
+Reyes didn’t appear in the film, according to the website IMDb, but Crooks said he was invited because attorneys in the office had previously prosecuted Jeffs.
 While Jeffs’ Utah convictions were later overturned, he was convicted in Texas of child sexual assault.

-There were other calls and meetings with various producers and directors, like a 2019 call with producer and director Gil Medina, who directed “Vengeance,” a film about an undercover cop starring Danny Trejo and 50 Cent; a meeting Reyes requested with Brian Finn, director of “Resilience and the Last Spike” because Reyes couldn’t attend the premiere of the film about a girl separated from her family in the Utah desert; a call in 2022 with representatives of the Discovery Channel about a potential four-part docuseries; and a 2022 meeting with Dallas Jenkins, the director of “The Chosen” and Brad Pelo, a producer on the project, followed by a ceremony honoring the two.
+There were other calls and meetings with various producers and directors, like a 2019 call with producer and director Gil Medina, who directed “Vengeance,” a film about an undercover cop starring Danny Trejo and 50 Cent; a meeting Reyes requested with Brian Finn, director of “Resilience and the Last Spike” because Reyes couldn’t attend the premiere of the film about a girl separated from her family in the Utah desert; a 2022 call with representatives of the Discovery Channel about a potential four-part docuseries; and a 2022 meeting with Dallas Jenkins, the director of “The Chosen” and Brad Pelo, a producer on the project, followed by a ceremony honoring the two.

 Organizations like the United Nations Civil Society and the United Institute of Peace also invited Reyes to speak on panels or give keynote addresses.
 In 2019, the Children’s Truth Gala invited him to be the keynote speaker and talk specifically about Operation Underground Railroad, according to the event description.
 Each appearance contributed to Reyes’ brand as a “global expert” in human trafficking and “the undeniable leader at the state level against Utah’s epic battle with the opioid epidemic,” according to his own website.